 The Curriculum Committee is comprised of faculty representatives from each of our seven PhD granting graduate programs and is chaired by Jeffery Winkles, Ph.D., Professor, Department of Surgery, CVID.
 This committee reviews all proposals for new courses and works to identify opportunities to refine and enhance our current course offerings.

 Comprised of currently funded training grant P.I.'s, administrative leadership, and faculty actively engaged in the pursuit of a funded training program, this committee works to improve the quality of training and prospective outcomes of our student and postdoctoral researchers.
 This committee is chaired by James B. Kaper, Ph.D., Chair, Department of Microbiology and Immunology, School of Medicine.

 Student Advisory Committee

 The Graduate Program in Life Sciences' Student Advisory Committee consists of representatives from each of the GPILS graduate programs.
 Members advise GPILS leadership on all matters ranging from academics, career developement, special events and community services.
 This student leadership group has also established several committees that all GPILS students can get involved with at any time.

 The Graduate Program in Life Sciences holds an annual awards ceremony to honor the achievement of our students, postdoctoral scholars and faculty teachers.
-The Awards Committee is currently chaired by Jeff Winkles, PhD, Professor, Department of Surgery, Track Director, Program in Molecular Medicine.
+The Awards Committee is currently chaired by Dudley Strickland, Ph.D., Associate Dean for Graduate and Postdoctoral Studies, Director of the Center for Vascular and Inflammatory Diseases, and Professor, Department of Surgery, School of Medicine.